Really-Simple-Plugins/complianz-terms-conditions/readme.txt

 Terms and Conditions, on the web, also known as Terms of Service or Terms of Use, is an agreement explaining the terms, rules, and guidelines to which a user must agree before entering a contractual relationship with the website owner.

 == Change log ==
+= 1.2.8 =
+* May 7th 2024
+* Improvement: changed email obfuscation to use core WordPress functionality

 = 1.2.7 =
 * September 26th 2023
 * Improvement: change 'countries' into 'jurisdiction'